 I often let supermarkets dictate portion control to me.
 For example, if I make some bolognaise for dinner I would use a 500 gram pack of beef for 4 serves.
 I intend to freeze some for later, but ultimately I overeat because ‘it’s there!’

-Did you know that the recommended amount of lean beef per serve is 65 grams cooked beef.
+Did you know that the recommended amount of lean ground beef per serve is 65 grams cooked beef.
 This means a serve for 4 people would be 360 grams of uncooked beef.
 Save money by ordering 360 grams of premium beef from a butcher!
 Our portions as a nation are increasing and this benefits supermarket profit, as you unintentionally eat twice what you need.

-Well, give yourself some incentive.
+The best part is to give yourself some incentive.
 What could saving $50 or $100 mean to you.
 You could direct the extra funds to saving for a new car?
 Put it towards a new holiday?
 Or could that extra money be driven into your mortgage?
 An extra $200 a month towards the average mortgage of $300,000 could take 6 years and 5 months off you mortgage.